 The harness contains a Signal Editor with a pre-defined set of inputs to test all the phases of the guidance logic state machine, from takeoff to land.

-To validate the requirements are met during simulation, the test implements six temporal assesments and links each of these with a requirement.
-For more information, see Assess Temporal Logic by Using Temporal Assessments (Simulink Test).
+To validate the requirements are met during simuliation, the test implements six Assess Temporal Logic by Using Temporal Assessments (Simulink Test) and links each of these with a requirement.

 The Control System test suite consists of two tests.
 One focused on testing all the command limits of the controller and the other asessing the controller performance.
 Both tests make use of a Simulink test harness configured to drive the control system under some reasonable inputs and evaluate the response.

-The Test Control System Cmd Limits test implements ten bounds-check assessments to make sure all commands in the control system are properly saturated to values established by the requirements.
+The Test Control System Cmd Limits test implements ten Assess Temporal Logic by Using Temporal Assessments (Simulink Test) assesments to make sure all commands in the control system are properly saturated to values established by the requirements.
 These assesments are linked to the corresponding requirements.
-For more information about bounds-check assessments, see Assess Temporal Logic by Using Temporal Assessments (Simulink Test).

-The Test Control System Performance test uses a baseline criteria test to assess whether the control system is within the bounds or diverges from a prerecorded baseline.
-For more information, see Compare Model Output to Baseline Data (Simulink Test).
+The Test Control System Performance test uses a Compare Model Output to Baseline Data (Simulink Test) test to asses whether the control system is within the bounds or diverges from a prerecorded baseline.

 To run both test suites, click Run on the Test Manager toolstrip.
 Once the tests run, you will see the results status in the Results and Artifacts tree.